Thailand is a great country to source products, be it clothes, handicrafts, or food items.

 - Make a small test purchase before committing to a big money order.

 - Download my Thai exporters directory

 - Buy Tomas Belcik's book – it's a blueprint for success.

 It is definitely possible to sustain a good living exporting goods from Thailand.
 There are thousands of people doing it successfully.
 But the reality is that most won't tell you what they're exporting, who they buy from and where they sell to.

 The fact is, like any business, you have to put in the planning and research and initial hard work to ensure long-term profitability.

-– Please Note: If you are an exporter, do not leave your contact details in the comments section, they will be deleted.
-Instead, click here to find out what details you need to submit and how.
+Please Note: If you are an exporter, do not leave your contact details in the comments section, they will be deleted.
+Instead, click here to find out what details you need to submit to make it into my directory.

 Last Updated on